-In our many travels through China to explore the changing market landscape, we’ve discovered countless companies and industries that are jumping ahead of the rest of the world.
-These leapfroggers are creating exciting opportunities for investors as China’s equity market opens to the world.
+In our many travels through China to explore the changing market landscape, we’ve discovered countless companies and industries that are jumping ahead of the West.
+These leapfroggers are creating exciting opportunities for investors as China’s equity and debt markets open to the world.

 Mobile trends are at the heart of China’s technological prowess.
 China’s landline telephony infrastructure never developed as much as that in the US or Europe.
 Yet mobile phone penetration in China has almost caught up with that in the West.
 Meanwhile, brick-and-mortar retail is very underdeveloped in China.
 This difference in infrastructure is the source of China’s edge.

 What’s really going on here?
 Instead of reconfiguring brick-and-mortar infrastructures, Chinese companies can spend their time building efficient e-commerce platforms designed for a digital world.
 As a result, Chinese e-commerce now accounts for about 15% of retail sales, nearly as much as in the UK and well ahead of the US (Display 1, left).
 Given the vast size of the market, this translates into massive consumer power.
 Alibaba reported annual gross merchandise value of US$768 billion in its fiscal year ending March 2018—more than three times greater than Amazon’s over the same period.

-China’s e-commerce boom, is fueled, in part, by a payment revolution.
+The Chinese e-commerce boom is fueled in part by a payment revolution.
 Chinese consumers are far ahead of American and UK consumers in adopting mobile payment (Display 1, right).
 Here, too, Chinese consumers and companies have leapfrogged their world peers.
 And again, it’s all about infrastructures.

 China has 16.3 bank branches per 100,000 adults, compared with more than 32 in the US and almost 24 in Europe.
 Similarly, credit cards never made it into as many Chinese wallets.
 This explains why Chinese consumers have embraced mobile payments for everything from clothing to fast food.

 Mobile payment is even popular among street vendors.
 For example, we’ve even seen fruit vendors on city streets with QR codes on their carts allowing payment via WeChat Pay, a popular mobile payment system operated by Tencent.

 Digital Advertising Is Booming